mattsouth/vagrant-dpuk-node/README.md

 cd vagrant-dpuk-node
 ```

-This project will create a virtual machine on IP address 192.168.50.50, which expects to be mapped to http://xnat.dpukdev.org (i.e. in /etc/hosts).
-You can change the mapped url in vars.sh.
-By default
+This project will create a virtual machine on IP address 192.168.50.50, which expects to be mapped to http://xnat.dpukdev.org.
+You must set this mapping up yourself (i.e. in /etc/hosts) or change it to one
-postfix is setup to send mail but this may not work in a university.
-You can configure an alternative
+that suits you better in vars.sh.
+By default postfix is setup to send mail but this may not work in a
-smtp server in the services.properties file.
+university network.
+You can configure an alternative smtp server in the services.properties file.
+Its a good idea to should change the default admin email address to your own in the services.properties file.
 Have a quick review of the files and then run:

 ```bash
 vagrant up
 ```

 After running 'vagrant up' you should be able to see a dpuk branded version of
-xnat on http://192.168.50.50.
+xnat on http://xnat.dpukdev.org (or whatever you've configured).
 The default admin credentials are admin/admin
 The first time you login you'll need to configure three things:
  * set the site description - we suggest DPUK-[SITE], e.g. DPUK-OXFORD
- * configure data freeze
+ * configure the data freeze functionality (see freeze folder for default text)
  * register the dpuk datatypes
+See https://info.dpuk.org/testing/post-install-steps for further instructions

 ### Notes